-Completion of the OCS is now on the project's critical path.
-BBII has brought additional on-track equipment from the United Kingdom (UK) and has also fielded additional crews to increase productivity.
-Timely completion of the OCS will require sustained productivity at levels higher than previously achieved on a continuing basis.
-The forecast completion date for combined Segments 3 and 4 is now May 27, 2023, a loss of 27 days from the previous forecast of April 30, 2023.
-The JPB has requested that BBII prepare a recovery plan to achieve the previously agreed upon completion date.
+Completion of the OCS remains on the project's critical path.
+BBII has brought additional on-track equipment from the United Kingdom (UK) and has fielded additional crews to increase productivity.
+Timely completion of the OCS will require sustained productivity at levels higher than those previously achieved on a continuing basis.
+The forecast completion date for combined Segments 3 and 4 is now July 9, 2023, a loss of 70 days from the re-forecast of April 30, 2023.
+The JPB has requested that BBII prepare a recovery plan to achieve the previously agreed-upon date.
+The JPB has begun implementing a plan proposed by BBII to achieve substantial completion of the contract by the end of the calendar year 2023.
+BBII's contractual Substantial Completion date is April 1, 2024, and the contractual Final Completion date is July 31, 2024.
+This plan requires 31 weekend shutdowns of rail service at targeted locations, with support by bus bridges, to provide BBII with longer uninterrupted periods of access to the corridor.
+The first weekend outage and bus bridge took place on February 11-12, 2023.

-OCS progress as of October 15, 2022:
+OCS progress as of January 20, 2023: